(Updated June 26, 2020.)

 Many people are excited and looking forward to celebrating the 4th of July holiday.
 Dogs and young children are not among them.
-Fireworks are bright, loud and scary for pets.
+Fireworks are bright, loud, and scary for pets.
 Have you ever been to a gathering where everyone is having a good time laughing and playing?
 What happened after someone lit a firework that had a shrill scream or loud, sonic boom?
 I bet that all the youngsters were crying and the dogs were running around without paying attention to where they were going.
 I want to help you have a wonderful celebration without your dog being afraid or having to post lost dog posters the next day.
 So here are 10 ways to keep your dog calm during fireworks.
 (I’m a dog, so I can’t tell you how to keep the youngsters from crying during fireworks, but if I’m not scared and can stay with your little one, they’ll be much happier.)

 First Things First

-First, make sure your information is up to date on his collar or microchip, just in case he does get away.
+First, make sure your information is up to date on his collar or microchip, just in case he does getaway.
 That way, he can be easily returned to you.
 Here is an article on 5 things you should buy that will help you get your dog back if he gets lost.

 Third, watch for signs of stress.
 Dogs show signs of stress in many ways.
-They may tuck their tail between their legs, pant, drool, whimper or shake.
-If your dig hides or paces, let him.
+They may tuck their tail between their legs, pant, drool, whimper, or shake.
+If your dog hides or paces, let him.
 Maybe he prefers to cuddle instead, let him enjoy that.
 He could even become destructive if you aren’t around.
 Don’t blame your dog and don’t shout at him.
 Try to keep him safe.

 Make Your Dog Feel Safe